CP1404/Practicals/prac_06/README.md

 test that the last two methods work as expected.
 So to test that the **get_age()** method works, you could test that the above example guitar does indeed output 95 as expected.
 Here is some sample output for testing two guitars where the second called Another Guitar has year=2012):

-Gibson L-5 CES get_age() - Expected 95.
-Got 95
+    Gibson L-5 CES get_age() - Expected 96.
+Got 96

-Another Guitar get_age() - Expected 5.
-Got 5
+    Another Guitar get_age() - Expected 6.
+Got 6
     Gibson L-5 CES is_vintage() - Expected True.
 Got True
     Another Guitar is_vintage() - Expected False.
 Got False

 Do you see how this works?

-We print our own *literal* for what we expect if it's right (e.g. 95), then we print *what the actual method returns* and we look at the output to see if they match.
+We print our own *literal* for what we expect if it's right (e.g. 96), then we print *what the actual method returns* and we look at the output to see if they match.
 This form of testing is quite 'manual' since we need to read the output and compare it ourselves, but it is a good start.

-Let's say we wrote the is_vintage() method incorrectly, then we want to see something like:
+Let's say we wrote the `is_vintage()` method incorrectly, then we want to see something like:

     50-year old guitar is_vintage() - Expected True.
 Got False

 We can see that the actual does not match the expected, so we know we need to fix something.